Rome plow: Deployment

-During the American incursion into Cambodia on 1 May 1970, Rome plows cleared over 1700 acre of jungle near the Fishook region, and destroyed over 1,100 enemy positions.
+During the American incursion into Cambodia on 1 May 1970, Rome plows cleared over 1700 acre of jungle near the Fishhook region, and destroyed over 1,100 enemy positions.

 Legality

 Richard Falk, a professor of international law and a prominent opponent of the war, wrote in 1973: "I think it is not easy to conclude that Rome plowing, however much it offends ecological consciousness, constitutes a violation of existing standards of international law."
 Citing post-World War II indictments against nine German officials who had overseen "the wholesale cutting of Polish timber to an extent far in excess of what was necessary to preserve the timber resources of the country", however, he also concluded that "it is possible to view such environmental devastation as an instance of 'a crime against humanity' in the Nuremberg sense".

-Popular Culture

-The American rock band Drive Like Jehu's 1994 album Yank Crime contains a song entitled "Here Come the Rome Plows."